Today is the perfect day to talk about digital accessibility and inclusion.

 Many people still don’t understand much about digital accessibility and inclusion, so we hope this blog helps to create more awareness as we celebrate GAAD 2019.

-100’s of organisations already use Recite Me to help make their websites accessible for people who have disabilities – call 0191 4328092 to find out more or book your free demo now.
+100’s of organisations already use the Recite Me web accessibility plugin to help make their websites accessible for people who have disabilities – call 0191 4328092 to find out more or book your free demo now.